MetalHexx/TeensyROM-UI/README.md

 - Enhanced with SID composer, song lengths and scene information with metadata integration from [HVSC](https://www.youtube.com/watch?v=lz0CJbkplj0&list=PLmN5cgEuNrpiCj1LfKBDUZS06ZBCjif5b) and [DeepSID](https://github.com/Chordian/deepsid)
 - Enhanced with game preview screenshots with metadata integration from [OneLoad64](https://www.youtube.com/watch?v=lz0CJbkplj0&list=PLmN5cgEuNrpiCj1LfKBDUZS06ZBCjif5b)
 - Transfer files to your TeensyROM SD/USB storage with drag and drop capabilities
-- Set a watch folder on your desktop to automatically sync files to your TeensyROM
+- Set a watch folder on your desktop to automatically sync files to your TeensyROM storage device.

 ## Requirements
 - A Commodore 64/128 personal computer